sanskirt/sneaky-scripts/README.md

+# Synopsis:
-Scripts that will make your world spin faster.
+A collection of scripts that will make your world spin around a bit faster.

-_p.s some exist for no reason other than practice_
+# Scripts and their descriptions:

+## readmeGeny:
+Make your ALX projects more professional with a formatted README.md.
+This script generates a README.md after asking the user for the number of questions.
+It gets it's basic format from the template.md file.